The Crisis Threatening Professional Photography

 No Spouse

 If you are not married and not even dating, you still will need some support from a community.
-I would encourage you to have a good friend who can help with some of the support married people get from one another.
+I would encourage you to have a good friend who can offer some of the support that married people get from one another.
 You need some support, or you will find it more stressful than it should be.

 The Foundation

 When we think of building, we start with a foundation.
-There are two types of building foundations: shallow and deep foundations.
+There are two types of foundations: shallow and deep.

-Both are there to create the support that makes firm support for the rest of the building.
+Both are there to provide firm support for the rest of the building.

-I would argue that the foundation I have built my business on comprises two components.
-The first is my faith in God and the second is my spouse.
-Together the two of these have interlocked to give the business what it needed to grow.
+I would argue that the foundation of my business comprises two components.
+The first is my faith in God, and the second is my spouse.
+Together, the two of these have interlocked to give the business what it needed to grow.

-On top of the foundation, you need solid business practices and a portfolio that will invite clients to want to work with you.
+On top of the foundation, you need solid business practices and a portfolio that invites clients to work with you.

 Supportive Discouragement

-If your spouse has some weaknesses that you think will lead to disaster, encourage them to either take classes to learn more about this or maybe they need to outsource that area of the business.
-Perhaps you, as the spouse, may want to take on helping them because this might be something you are skilled in.
+If your spouse has weaknesses you think could lead to disaster, encourage them to either take classes to learn more about it or outsource that area of the business.
+Perhaps you, as the spouse, want to help them because this might be something you are skilled in.

 Don’t tell them they are going to fail.
 Instead, tell the spouse how they will be successful if they address what you think might be holding them back.